Confraternity of penitents: Green Penitents

 Including the confraternities of St. Rocco and St. Martin at Ripetto, the care of the poor and the sick.

 There are many other confraternities which cannot be comprised within any of these groups, because of the combination of colours in their habits.
 The various confraternities were well represented in France from the thirteenth century on, reaching, perhaps, their most flourishing condition in the sixteenth century.

 Present day

 Saint Francis Third Order Confraternity of Penitents

-The Saint Francis Third Order Confraternity of Penitents is a private association of the faithful in the Franciscan tradition following the A.D.
-1221 Rule of Saint Francis.
+The Saint Francis Third Order Confraternity of Penitents is a private association of the faithful in the Franciscan tradition following the AD 1221 Rule of Saint Francis.
 The charism of the Saint Francis Third Order Confraternity of Penitents is "to assist the penitent in surrendering his or her life totally to God’s Divine Will as manifested through the teachings of Christ, the authority of the Church and the working of the Holy Spirit in the penitent’s life."
 Its membership is open to baptized Catholic Christians, though baptized Christians of other denominations may join as Associates; those seeking to join undergo a formation process.
 As of 2016, there were around 225 penitents attached to the Saint Francis Third Order Confraternity of Penitents.